Preetirai-tech/Face-Mask-Detection/README.md

-Data Extraction – Cornel University Website (Open Source Dataset), It Contains images (3833 Images w.r.t belonging class) IDE used – Python : Jupyter Notebook, Pycharm, VS Code
+Data Extraction – Cornel University Website (Open Source Dataset), It Contains images (3833 Images w.r.t belonging class)

+IDE used – Python : Jupyter Notebook, VS Code

 ## Result – The Model is Giving us Accuracy of > 96%, and also able to fulfill the core goal of the project.